redappleabc/redappleabc/README.md

 ### Hi there 👋
-I am Backend & DevOps Developer
+I am Backend & DevOps Engineer

 <!--
 **redapple961129/redapple961129** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.